 MdmValueHierarchy is the other concrete subclass of MdmHierarchy.
-An MdmValueHierarchy has parent-child relationships defined between the values of the dimension elements, and does not have the parent and child elements at different levels.
+An MdmValueHierarchy has parent-child relationships defined between the values of the dimension members, and does not have the parent and child members at different levels.
 An example of a value hierarchy is the employee reporting structure of a company, which can be represented with parent-child relationships but without levels.
-A database administrator defines a dimension as a value hierarchy in the OLAP Catalog.
-An application developer can define a value hierarchy with the createValueHierarchy method of an MdmCustomObjectFactory.
+A database administrator defines a dimension as a value hierarchy in the Oracle OLAP metadata.
+An application developer can define a value hierarchy with the createValueHierarchy method of an MdmCustomObjectFactory or an MdmPrimaryDimension.

-MdmLevel Class
+MdmLevel

-MdmLevel is a subclass of MdmSubDimension.
-An MdmLevel represents a list of elements that supply one level of the hierarchical structure of an MdmLevelHierarchy.
+MdmLevel is a concrete subclass of MdmSubDimension.
+An MdmLevel represents a set of members that supply one level of the hierarchical structure of an MdmLevelHierarchy.

-An MdmLevel represents a level that was specified by a database administrator in the OLAP Catalog.
-Typically, a database administrator specifies a column in a relational database table to provide the values of the level.
-The values of the elements of an MdmLevel must be unique.
-If the column in the database has values that are not unique, then the database administrator can define the elements of a level using two or more columns of the table, thus ensuring that the elements of the MdmLevel have unique values.
+An MdmLevel represents a level that was specified by a database administrator in the OLAP metadata or that is a custom MdmLevel.
+Typically, a database administrator specifies a column in a relational database table or view to provide the values of the level, or an application specifies a column in an MtmExpression.
+The values of the members of an MdmLevel must be unique.
+If the column in the database has values that are not unique, then the database administrator can define the members of a level using two or more columns of the table, thus ensuring that the members of the MdmLevel have unique values.
 For example, if a dimension of geographical locations has a level for cities and more than one city has the same name, then a database administrator can specify as the value of the city level both the city column and the state column in the relational database.
-The values of the elements in the MdmLevel for cities are then combinations of the two column values, such as IL: Springfield for Springfield, Illinois and MA: Springfield for Springfield, Massachusetts.
+The values of the members in the MdmLevel for cities are then combinations of the two column values, such as IL:Springfield for Springfield, Illinois and MA:Springfield for Springfield, Massachusetts.

-An MdmLevelHierarchy has one MdmLevel for each level of elements in the hierarchy of dimension elements that it represents.
-Each element of an MdmLevel, except the highest level, can have a parent, and each element, except those of the lowest level, can have one or more children.
-The parent and children of elements of one MdmLevel are elements from other MdmLevel objects.
+An MdmLevelHierarchy has one MdmLevel for each level of members in the hierarchy of dimension members that it represents.
+Each member of an MdmLevel, except the highest level, can have a parent, and each member, except those of the lowest level, can have one or more children.
+The parent and children of members of one MdmLevel are members from other MdmLevel objects.

-Even though the elements of an MdmLevel have parent-child relationships, an MdmLevel is represented as a simple list.
-The parent-child relationships among the elements are recorded in the parent and ancestors attributes, which you can obtain by calling the getParentAttribute and getAncestorsAttribute methods of the MdmLevelHierarchy of which the MdmLevel is a component.
-You can get the

-MdmLevelHierarchy for the MdmLevel by calling the getLevelHierarchy method of the MdmLevel.
+The parent-child relationships among the members are recorded in the parent and ancestors attributes, which you can obtain by calling the getParentAttribute and getAncestorsAttribute methods of the MdmLevelHierarchy of which the MdmLevel is a component.
+You can get the MdmLevelHierarchy for the MdmLevel by calling the getLevelHierarchy method of the MdmLevel.